Updated 30 June 2018

 Lucy Frazer (born 17 May 1972) studied at Cambridge where she was President of the Cambridge Union.
 She worked as a barrister in commercial law, and went on to become a QC at the age of forty.
 She won the South East Cambridgeshire seat in the 2015 general election with 28,845 votes (48.5%), a margin of victory of 16,837. and was elected to sit on the Education Select Committee in the same year.
 She also sat on the Policing and Crime Bill Committee in 2016.
 Ms Frazer was also David Lidington’s (the previous Justice Secretary) Parliamentary Private Secretary and sat in on a number of his meetings which will make her perhaps the best prepared of the new ministerial team.

-Phillip Lee – Currently victims, youth and family justice
+Ed Argar – Victims, women offenders, youth and family justice

 Lord Keen – Advocate General for Scotland and MoJ spokeperson for the Lords